What Are Solar Monitoring Systems? (2023 Guide)

 Can you monitor individual solar panels?

-Yes, you can monitor individual solar panels, but you will need solar equipment to do so.
-Your system must use either microinverters or DC power optimizers for string inverters.
+Yes, you can monitor individual solar panels, but you will the right equipment.
+Your system must use either microinverters or DC power optimizers for a string inverter.
 You’ll also need a solar monitoring system or energy monitor capable of tracking individual panel production.

 How do I monitor my solar panel usage?

-A solar monitoring system details your typical solar panel usage and output.
-These systems provide detailed analysis of energy consumption, real-time monitoring, and system issue alerts.
-Some solar providers and inverter manufacturers include monitoring services with their products.
-You can also purchase standalone energy monitors to track your system’s performance.
+To monitor your solar panel usage, you need a solar monitoring system.
+These systems provide detailed analysis of energy consumption and production, real-time monitoring, and system issue alerts.
+Some solar providers and inverter manufacturers include monitoring services with their products, or you can purchase standalone energy monitors to track your system’s performance.

 Our Rating Methodology